|

 Strip mining took big investment to buy these big stripping machines

-Truax probably had the idea of doing strip mining,
+Truax brothers had the idea of doing strip mining,

 bought out the Big Lump Coal Co.